cygnus8929/Selectr-wiki1/Public-Methods.md

 >NOTE: Prior to `v2.3.4`, this method was called `addOption`.
 Make sure you update your code to reflect the API changes if you're using `v2.3.4` or above.

->NOTE: If you have a fairly large dataset present (100s or 1000s) and are adding another fairly larger dataset, then calling this method with the `checkDuplicate` parameter can be CPU intensive.
+>NOTE: If you have a fairly large dataset present (100s or 1000s) and are adding another fairly large dataset, then calling this method with the `checkDuplicate` parameter set to `true` can be CPU intensive.

 ---